-Overdose is Dangerous
+#1: Overdose is Dangerous

-Even the FDA has warned that there is a high risk of overdosing on Tyenol and that it is extremely dangeorous.
-You may think there is no way that you would allow your child to overdose on something like this but the reason it happens is real.
+Even the FDA has warned that there is a high risk of overdosing on acetaminophen and that it is extremely dangerous.
+You may think there is no way that you would allow your child to overdose on something like this, but the reason it happens is real.

 “An April 2011 report from FDA’s Center for Drug Evaluation and Research (CDER) found that confusion caused by the different concentrations of liquid acetaminophen for infants and children was leading to overdoses that made infants seriously ill, with some dying from liver failure.”